 The categorization of a financial instrument within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
-The following tables present the placement in the fair value hierarchy of financial assets and liabilities measured at fair value as of September 30, 2022 and December 31, 2021:
+As of March 31, 2023, we did not have any financial assets and liabilities that are measured at fair value.
+The following table presents the placement in the fair value hierarchy of financial assets and liabilities measured at fair value as of December 31, 2022: